fevral/fevral.github.io/_posts/2019-06-23-minesweeper.md

     - based on revealed tile data
         - flag definite mine locations (if any)
         - clear tiles that cannot contain mines (if any)

-It's worth playing through a game on beginner to observe the win state, and purposely losing a game to observe the losing state.

 Ok, with a bit of an idea of what we'd expect from the code, we can start with some basic static analysis...